-If a nobleman wanted a woman, he simply took possession of her...that is how it was in the first half of the Middle Ages... from the 5th to 11th centuries.
+That is how it was in the first half of the Middle Ages... from the 5th to 11th centuries.
+If a nobleman wanted a woman, he simply took possession of her.
 The concept of love and chivalry were unknown.
-But, by the end of the 12th century, leaders such as the German Kaiser Heinrich VI and… Continue reading The Codex Manesse documented the new concept of love and chivalry, especially that a man should conquer his woman’s heart.
+But, by the end of the 12th century, leaders such as the German Kaiser Heinrich VI… Continue reading If a nobleman wanted a woman, he simply took possession of her

 The double-headed eagle symbol of the Holy Roman Empire started in 1440, while the name change “of the German Nation” was added in 1512.
 The double headed eagle was introduced in 1440 to emphasize the religious and secular nature of the empire, and it replaced the single headed eagle that was used 640 years by… Continue reading German Eagles…single head 640 years, double-headed 366 years, then single head ever since 1871.